-The progress being made toward the realization of the financing objectives of the System through June 30, 2019 is illustrated in the attached Exhibits 1 and 2.
-Actuarial funding valuations are performed each year and the most recent funding valuations were completed based upon census data, asset data, and plan provisions as of June 30, 2019.
+The progress being made toward the realization of the financing objectives of the System through June 30, 2020 is illustrated in the attached Exhibits 1 and 2.
+Actuarial funding valuations are performed each year and the most recent funding valuations were completed based upon census data, asset data, and plan provisions as of June 30, 2020.
 In addition to the funding valuation reports, the actuary produces separate financial reporting information in accordance with Governmental Accounting Standards Board (GASB) Statements No. 67 and No. 68.

 The System's administrative staff provides the actuary with data for the actuarial valuations.
 The actuary relies on the census data after reviewing it for internal and year-to-year consistency.
-Member data was not audited by the actuary.
+The actuary does not audit census data.
 The actuary summarizes and tabulates population data in order to analyze longer term trends.
 Asset information was also accepted without audit.
-We are not responsible for the accuracy or completeness of any information provided by ATRS.
+The actuary is not responsible for the accuracy or completeness of any information provided by ATRS.